tahnok/LACC/README.md

 It has space for 3x 3.5" hard drives and a 2.5" hard drive, which are held by seperate 3d printed modules.

 The entire design was done in Fusion 360.
-You can view it / download it [here](https://a360.co/2EToDJn) or use the
+You can view it / download it [here](https://a360.co/2EToDJn) or use the LACC.f3z file attached.

 ![render of case from fusion 360](images/render.jpg)